 Optional Upgrades and Tools

-You may notice, both on the Maxis site, and on the mirror sites, a number of other downloads available.
+You may notice on the mirror sites, a number of other downloads available.
 Among these are new landmarks, new rewards, the Lot Editor, and Building Architect Tool (BAT).
 These are all optional, and are not necessary for the games function or the addition of but do add content, and functionality.

 So, just what do these BAT and Lot Editor things do?

 The Lot Editor allows you to construct new lots, using the buildings, textures, and assorted prop pieces included within the game.
 The Building Architect Tool (BAT) allows you to construct new 3D models, and is what is used to create new buildings, trees, seawalls, spaceships, and everything inbetween.
 Using the Lot Editor and the BAT in tandem, the world is yours to create.